eclipse-velocitas/cli/README.md

 This is where the CLI comes in - it manages everything in your repo which is not related to your _Vehicle App_'s source code as packages which are maintained by the _Velocitas_ team.
 The CLI allows you to download the latest versions and integrate the latest changes with ease.

 It also comes on a mix and match basis: You need more than the native, default runtime?
-Simply add the kubernetes runtime to your project.
+Simply add the kanto runtime to your project.
 Ever want to migrate from Github to Gitee?
 Simply switch packages.

 This is enabled by 3 main features the CLI provides: